Real Name | James Lampley |

 - Jim Lampley's relationship status is Married

-- Which school did Jim Lampley go to?
-Jim Lampley attended University of North Carolina
+- Which college/university did Jim Lampley go to?
+Jim Lampley went to University of North Carolina

-- Jim Lampley kids names are Brooke Mallis Lampley, Aaron Lampley, Andrea Lampley
+- Jim Lampley childrens names are Brooke Mallis Lampley, Aaron Lampley, Andrea Lampley

 FAQ